HumanCompatibleAI/imitation/README.md

   * PEP8 guidelines and line-width=80 are enforced by `ci/code_checks.sh`, which is automatically run by Travis CI.
   * Add units tests covering any new features, or bugs that are being fixed.
   * Code coverage is automatically enforced by CodeCov.
-    The exact coverage required by CodeCov depends is a function of the current code coverage %.
+    The exact coverage required by CodeCov depends on the previous code coverage %.
 Files in `imitation/{examples,scripts}/` have no coverage requirements.